Families of Association Schemes on Triples from Two-Transitive Groups: ASTs from two-transitive groups

-In this subsection, we consider the Suzuki groups $Sz(2^{2k+1})$ and the Ree groups $Ree(3^{2k+1})$ as given in Subsection \ref{subsection_permgroups}.
-In \cite[Proposition 4.8]{mesner_association_1990}, the authors determined that the size of the AST obtained from the Suzuki group $Sz(q)$ is $q+5$, where $q=2^{2k+1}$ is some odd power of 2.
-The proof was not given completely, so we include such a proof here, thereby also obtaining the third valencies of the nontrivial relations.
-We will also show that the AST obtained from the Ree group $Ree(q)$ has size $q^2+q+6$, where $q= 3^{2k+1}$ for some odd power of 3, thereby also obtaining its third valencies.
-We begin with a lemma regarding the orbits of a two-point stabilizer of $Sz(q)$.
+Let $n=2^{2k+1}$ for some $k\geq 0$.
+In \cite[Proposition 4.8]{mesner_association_1990}, the authors determined that the size of the AST obtained from the Suzuki group $Sz(n)$ is $n+5$.
+The proof was not given completely, so we include a proof here, thereby also obtaining the third valencies of the nontrivial relations.